calebaren/calebaren.github.io/_posts/2019-12-24-thats-a-mood.md

 ### This is CS50

-*That's A Mood* is a project to encourage an open expression of mental health on the Harvard campus.
+*That's A Mood* is a project by Anna Wang '22 and Caleb Ren '21 to encourage an open expression of mental health on the Harvard campus.
 Check out the full Github repository [here](https://github.com/annawang7/cs50-final-proj).

 You can also read more about this project in [this article](https://www.seas.harvard.edu/news/2018/12/if-they-can-dream-it-they-can-code-it) written by the Harvard School of Engineering and Applied Sciences!